 In today’s uncertain economic situation, buying at an auction is a viable option for those looking for a quick yet cost-effective purchase.
 Property auctions are fast becoming a popular alternative to the traditional route of having to go through estate agents.
-A wide range of homes are now being put up for auction.
-With the rise in the number of properties being repossessed due to restrictive interest rates, properties up for auction have also increased.
+Find out what’s different.

-* View the property or lot prior to the scheduled auction day.
-Consider the neighborhood and the vicinity.
+- View the property or lot prior to the scheduled auction day.
+Consider the neighbourhood and the vicinity.
 Ask local estate agents for the going market prices of the nearby properties to determine if the price asked for at the auction is fair and within the current market rate.

-* Arrange to have a survey done by an independent surveyor.
+- Arrange to have a survey done by an independent surveyor.
 Most properties up for auction are required to have a Home Information Pack but not a Home Condition Report.
-Though a survey can be costly (more or less £500), it is crucial in determining the maximum price you are willing to bid and the amount of repairs the property needs.
-Also, be prepared to consider the survey expenses as forfeited even if you do not win the bid.
+Find out more.

 - Carry out all other necessary checks on the property before the hammer falls.
 Seek the advice of a professional for structural and legal matters.

 Auctions for investors, bargain hunters & first-time buyers

 Property auctions have also seen more novice buyers coming in.
 Most people have become familiar with bidding, perhaps due to online sites like eBay and some TV shows.